martinlindhe/subtitles/README.md

 ## About

-Golang cli tool and library for reading, writing and manipulating .srt subtitle files
+Subber is a cli tool and library for reading, writing and manipulating .srt subtitle files written in Go

 ## Installation

-Requires golang to be installed on your system.
+Assuming golang is installed on your system:

 ```
-go get github.com/martinlindhe/go-subber
+go get github.com/martinlindhe/subber
 ```

 ## Usage